 - details of any notices that might affect the home

-The final section of the Home Report gives information on the home's energy efficiency in the form of an Energy Performance Certificate.
+This section of the Home Report gives information on the home's energy efficiency in the form of an Energy Performance Certificate.

 It also rates the house's environmental impact in terms of carbon dioxide emissions.